 Check out the Cycle of Violence diagram.
 That part, when you decide to believe his explanations, is called the fantasy or honeymoon, and it happens over and over, and it's unbelievably destructive.
 Each time I decided to stay, it chipped away a little more of myself.

-That day I got the strength to leave him.
-When his ex-wife’s father heard, he called me and said, “He’s left a lot of wreckage in his wake.”
+That was the end for me--I told him I wanted a divorce, and this time I meant it.
+When his ex-wife's father heard, he called me and said, "He's left a lot of wreckage in his wake."

 I went to that domestic violence center I'd passed so many times, and found loving support.
 The women there really helped me realize emotional battering is as bad as any other kind.
 I wish the courts and our society would recognize that emotional and psychological abuse leaves scars which, although you can't see them, are just as terrible and deep.

-I never thought this could happen to me.
-I’m strong and independent.
+Here's what I know: I'm strong and independent.
 I have wonderful friends and family, and a life and career I love.
 Domestic violence can happen to anyone.
-To learn more about that, and to get help, I recommend reading Patricia Evans’s powerful book The Verbally Abusive Relationship, and to visit websites such as The National Coalition for Domestic Violence and the National Domestic Violence Hotline.
+To learn more about that, and to get help, I recommend reading Patricia Evans's powerful book The Verbally Abusive Relationship, and to visit websites such as The National Coalition for Domestic Violence and the National Domestic Violence Hotline.

 (This painting is A Goodnight Hug by Mary Cassatt.
 The one at the top of the page is Tea, also by Mary Cassatt.)